-Entropy functions can be derived not just from quantum states but also from graphs.
-Specifically, given a weighted undirected graph, with a subset ${X}$ of the vertex set labelled as ``boundary'' vertices, the min cut function satisfies \eqref{props1}--\eqref{props4}.
-(It defines a ``pure state'' in the sense that $S({X})=0$.)
-For a given $A\in2^{X}$, by the max flow-min cut theorem, $S(A)$ equals the maximal flux through the graph from $A$ to ${X}\setminus A$.
-As we will show in theorem \ref{thm:graphEDF} below, there is a direct relationship between the set of flows and the entropohedron: A point in $f\in\R^{X}$ is in $F_S$ if and only if it equals the boundary flux of some flow.
+Entropy functions can be derived not just from quantum states but also from networks.
+Specifically, given a weighted undirected graph, with a subset ${X}$ of the vertex set labelled as ``external'' vertices, the min cut function on $X$ satisfies \eqref{props1}--\eqref{props4}.
+(This function defines a ``pure state'' in the sense that $S({X})=0$.)
+For a given set $A\subseteq X $, by the max flow-min cut theorem, $S(A)$ equals the maximal flux through the graph from $A$ to ${X}\setminus A$.
+As we will show in theorem \ref{thm:graphEDF} below, there is a direct relationship between the set of flows and the entropohedron: A point $f\in\R^{X}$ is in $F_S$ if and only if it equals the boundary flux of some flow.
 This is the graph version of theorem \ref{thm:classicalflowEDF} from section \ref{sec:strictflows}.

-Not every entropy function can be realized as the min cut function on a graph.
-The latter obey additional inequalities, such as $-I_3(A:B:C)\ge0$ (where the negative tripartite information $-I_3$ was defined in \eqref{I3def}).
-The set of entropy functions obtainable from graphs, for a given number of parties, is called the \emph{holographic entropy cone} \cite{Bao:2015bfa}.
+Not every entropy function can be realized as the min cut function on a network.
+Network min cut functions obey additional inequalities beyond \eqref{props3}, \eqref{props4}, such as $-I_3(A:B:C)\ge0$ (where the negative tripartite information $-I_3$ was defined in \eqref{I3def}).
+The set of entropy functions obtainable from networks, for a given number of parties, is called the \emph{holographic entropy cone} \cite{Bao:2015bfa}.
 Its structure for a general number of parties remains unknown (see \cite{Grimaldi:2025jad} for an overview and references).
 It would be interesting if the entropohedron might have some special properties for such entropy functions, and if it could be used to shed some light on the holographic entropy cone.